akao47/Nemotron/src/nemotron/recipes/nano3/stage0_pretrain/README.md

 This stage tokenizes raw text data and trains the base language model from scratch.
 It produces a pretrained checkpoint that serves as the foundation for subsequent instruction tuning (SFT) and alignment (RL) stages.

+> **Open-Source Data Only**: This recipe trains exclusively on the open-sourced subset of pretraining data.
+Results will differ from the tech report benchmarks, which used additional proprietary data.
+Use this recipe as a reference implementation to apply the methodology with your own data.

 | Component | Description |
 |-----------|-------------|
 | `data_prep.py` | Tokenizes raw text into Megatron bin/idx format |